krithikajain/EduFeedback-Microservices-Deployment/README.md

   - Manage Jenkins>>Manage plugins
   - Install github and docker plugin without restart
   - Configure Environment variable for Dockerhub password
-  - Writing Jenkinsfile and defininf pipeline stages
+  - Writing Jenkinsfile and defining pipeline stages

+ jenkinsfile ss

 - *Running the pipeline:*
   - Make changes into the web app created and push to github